 These food encounters motivated us to return to the land of Fado (soulful traditional music) and azulejos (Portuguese tiles).
 At the end of the day, there’s nothing like eating Portuguese food at the source.

 What Is Portuguese Food?

 It’s not uncommon for people to confuse Portuguese food with Spanish food before they visit Portugal for the first time.
 The two countries are neighbors with a shared border and intertwined histories.
 They were actually the same country at one point.
 However, it doesn’t take long for travelers to realize that the food of Portugal is emphatically unique.

 Food in Portugal is a reflection of both the country’s geographic location and its history of world exploration.
 Portugal was a trading powerhouse for hundreds of years, pioneering world exploration to create an empire built on the pepper trade.

-Portuguese chefs and home cooks honor both aspects every time they prepare food with locally sourced products and exotic spices.
+Portuguese chefs and home cooks honor both geography and history every time they prepare food with locally sourced products and exotic spices.
 As a result, Portuguese food traditions are long and deep.

 Portugal’s sprawling Atlantic coast provides a seemingly endless supply of fruits de mer like octopus, squid and shrimp.

 The country’s agricultural abundance is equally impressive.
 Portuguese farmers grow a variety of produce including grapes for wine, grains for bread and olives for oil.
 Beyond the basics, local market swell with sweet, crunchy Portuguese apples from North of Lisbon in Alcobaça and citrus grown everywhere in the Algarve.

 Like other countries in Southern Europe, Portugal produces some of the best cured meats and cheeses in the world.
 The Portuguese create amazing charcuterie and pork products from Acorn-fed black pigs and also use Portuguese cow, goat and sheep’s milks to produce high-quality cheeses.